Datavault-UK/automate-dv-docs/docs/macros.md

 (contained in our source) to use the UK date format, using a function.
 We then use the new `CUSTOMER_DOB_UK` as a component of the `HASHDIFF` column in our `hashed_columns` configuration.

+For the `ranked_columns` configuration, the derived and hashed columns are in scope, in the same way as above for the `hashed_columns` configuration.

 #### Exclude Flag (Hashed Columns)

 A flag can be provided for hashdiff columns which will invert the selection of columns provided in the list of columns.